-C. ELIGIBILITY
+C. Eligibility

 Community College districts are eligible to apply.
 If a Solicitation of Interest preceded this RFA, only districts that have successfully completed the Solicitation of Interest process may apply.
 Individual RFA Specifications may expand the applicant eligibility pool beyond those of Community College districts.
 (See the RFA Specification for this information.)
 All applications recommended for approval shall have or obtain approval of the Board of Trustees of the districts.
+Provide minutes from Board meeting of approval.
+Because of the reduced time to respond, a Board meeting agenda will be acceptable until the actual Board meeting approves the project and funding.
+The minutes from the Board meeting can be provided at a later date.

-Important Note: All potential applicants for funding under this RFA should carefully note that new provisions were recently added to the "Division/Program-Specific Legal Terms and Conditions," Article II; the "Standard Legal Terms and Conditions," Article III; and the "Division/Program-Specific and Standard Legal Terms and Conditions," Article III.
+Important Note: All potential applicants for funding under this RFA should carefully note that new provisions were added in 2007 to the "Division/Program-Specific Legal Terms and Conditions," Article I; the "Standard Legal Terms and Conditions," Article II; and the "Division/Program-Specific and Standard Legal Terms and Conditions," Article III.
 These provisions relate to the use of subcontractors, the implementation of the settlement agreement in Camarena v.
 San Bernardino Community College District, et al; and the eligibility of certain classes of non-citizens to receive public benefits under the Personal Responsibility and Work Opportunity Act of 1996.
 Additionally, the provision relating to the Americans with Disabilities Act of 1990 has been expanded to require that materials produced with these grant funds be provided in an alternative medium upon request.
 All equipment, software, and/or instructional materials purchased under these grant awards must either be designed to permit use of persons with disabilities or come equipped with adaptive equipment to make it possible; see Article II, provision 18 for more details.
 If you have questions about the meaning of any of these provisions, you may contact the Legal Affairs Division of the Chancellor's Office at (916) 445-4826.

-D. RESOURCE/REFERENCE MATERIALS
+D. Resource/Reference Materials